Want a quick look at where return-to-office (RTO) stands?

 - Over half of fully in-person office workers (55%) would prefer a more flexible work arrangement.

-- 64% of the global workforce has already searched or would consider searching for a new job if their boss wanted them back in the office full-time.
+- 64% of the global workforce has already searched for or would consider searching for a new job if their boss were to require them to return to the office full-time.

 - Over 75% of employees have found simple pleasures in working from home, such as: